 Walls Promenade With Kids

 From my personal experience, children love this attraction.
-It offers both the freedom to walk (and even run in some parts) and nice views.
+It offers the freedom to walk, even run in some parts, and lovely views.
 But, they should be supervised as there are many stairs and places where you can fall.
-As I mentioned in the beginning, if you are visiting with babies and toddlers, take carriers.
+As mentioned, take baby carriers if you visit with babies and toddlers.

-While walking on top of the walls, you will be touring under the open sun (there is no shade).
-Moreover, the stones themselves will reflect the sun, and it will be hotter on the wall than in the city below.
-Thus, I always bring plenty of water, hats, and sunscreen.
-For that reason, I would recommend visiting either in the morning or in the evening.
+While walking on top of the walls, you will be touring under the open sun.
+There is no shade.
+Moreover, the stones themselves will reflect the sun.
+Thus it will be hotter on the wall than in the city below.
+Therefore, always bring plenty of water, hats, and sunscreen.
+Consequently, I would recommend visiting either in the morning or evening.
 It becomes especially crucial if you are traveling during the summer.

 Tours

-Ramparts Walk offer is a self-guided tour.
+Ramparts Walk offers a self-guided tour.
 There is some information on site, but not too much.
 Moreover, you do not receive booklets at the entrance.
 Therefore, for a better experience, I would recommend preparing in advance.
-You have several options.
-Beyond the standard ones, I will mention two excellent resources.
-If you love audio guides, you can use free voice tours in the “Voice Tours in Jerusalem” app.
-And in case you prefer a document, here are two resources by itraveljerusalem.com: Southern and Northern.
+I will mention two documents by itraveljerusalem.com: Southern and Northern.

 Northern Ramparts Walk

 The first time we visited the Walls Promenade, we went to the Northern Route by mistake.
-We intended to go to the southern route, but we entered the northern one.
-Initially, I thought both routes have the same entrance, but they do not (and if you take a closer look at the Jaffa gate, you will see that there is no wall where you can pass from one side of the gate to another).
+We intended to go to the southern route but entered the northern one.
+Initially, I thought both routes had the same entrance, but they do not (and if you look closer at the Jaffa gate, you will see that there is no wall where you can pass from one side of the gate to another).

 The walls are not that old.
-They were built by Sultan Suleiman I in the 16th century.
+Sultan Suleiman I built them in the 16th century.

 The Walls of Jerusalem surround the Old City of Jerusalem (approx. 1 km²).
 In 1535, when Jerusalem was part of the Ottoman Empire, Sultan Suleiman I ordered the ruined city walls to be rebuilt.
 The work took some four years, between 1537 and 1541.